...

 The plug-in returns (from flt_LoadImage) the number of layers loaded (greater than 0) to indicate success.
 If the image had more layers but the plug-in was unable to load them or some of their features due to internal or host constraints, the plug-in should add the relevant PLUGIN_WARN_* flag to warnings to inform the host that the loaded image may be incomplete.
 Failure is indicated by returning the relevant PLUGIN_ERR_* code (these codes are defined in plugin.h).
 Error details may be provided via set_infostr() if it is not zero by setting type to PLUGIN_INFOTYPE_ERROR and providing the error string.

 Progress data may be shared with the host via set_progress() if it is not zero.
 It is up to the host to decide what to do with the progress information.
 A zero return from set_progress() indicates that the user wishes to cancel the operation.
 The plug-in should respond to this be immediately ceasing all operations and returning PLUGIN_ERR_USER_CANCEL.
+The host is expected to adapt to the progress update frequency of the plug-in and to minimize the time penalty associated with progress reporting.

 The color-space is always sRGB.
 You are not required to perform any color matching except converting colors to sRGB if the file format uses another color-space.
 You can use pi_BasicColor to perform this and many other conversions.